Apress/pro-asp.net-core-6/typos.md

 ---

+On page 511, the `UpdateProduct` method at the top of the page contains this statement:

+    context.Update(product);

+This statement works because the DataContext class inherits an `Update` method that accepts any object.
+The statement should have been:

+    context.Products.Update(product)

+The revised statement calls a method that is defined with a generic type parameter, which allows the compiler to highlight problems with argument types.

+(Thanks to Jiong Hui for reporting this problem)

+---

 On page 511, both statements in the `UpdateProduct` method have changed and should be marked in bold.

 (Thanks to Abdul W Yousufzai for reporting this problem)